No Black man can be Captain America and no self-respecting African American should want to be it either.

 At first glance, it seems like these series are about how the Falcon becomes Captain America- but there is so much more than that.
 So, let’s start unpacking.

-These series are about present-day United States of America and it focuses on Black Lives Matter, white anxiety, xenophobia, nativism, and the hope that “America” can still achieve justice and equality for all.
+These series are about present-day United States of America.
+It focuses on Black Lives Matter, white anxiety, xenophobia, nativism, and the hope that “America” can still achieve justice and equality for all.
 All of this is explored through the characters’ back stories and inner struggles.
 But it is even better presented through the linking of present struggles (both real and imagined for the story) with this country’s hyper glorified and whitewashed past.

 There is no Make America Great Moment here.
-The series make sure to highlight that mythical time was only great for those whose skin color and genitalia gave them access to power- and that real change is badly needed.
+The series makes explicit that mythical time was only great for those whose skin color and genitalia gave them access to power– and that real change is badly needed.

 The “villain”, Karli Morgenthau, is a very young woman of mixed racial ancestry who has been enhanced by a version of the Super Soldier Serum that gave powers to the original Captain America.
 She leads the One World One People movement known as the Flag Smashers- a direct anti-nationalist symbol.
 What do they want?
-Simply put they want to stay where they are and to stop the world from going back to business as usual.
+Simply put they want to stay where they are (which is what most undocumented immigrants want), and to stop the world from going back to business as usual.

-During the five years after the “Blip” (when Thanos disappeared half the living creatures of the universe, Avengers, Infinity War– 2018) the artificial borders of Earth came down and immigrants were welcomed because they were sorely needed.
+During the five years after the “Blip” (when Thanos disappeared half the living creatures of the universe, Avengers, Infinity War– 2018), the artificial borders of Earth came down and immigrants were welcomed because they were sorely needed.
 But in this reality, six months after the Avengers restored the universe (Endgame, 2019) and brought everyone back, a Global Relocation Authority is preparing to repatriate (with the use of extreme force if necessary) those who migrated and kept the world running during those difficult five years.
-Now, they are no longer wanted and instead are treated like a pest- or like immigrants are treated in host countries when no longer needed.
+Immigrants are no longer wanted and instead are treated like a pest- or like immigrants are treated in host countries when no longer needed, or when scapegoating them serves a political purpose as it did for Hitler and the Nazis and as it does for the MAGA-Trump movement.

-Keep in mind that Japanese men who were interned themselves volunteered to fight for the United States, the country interning their families for no other reason than the prevalent open racism in 1940s Unites States.
+Keep in mind that young men of Japanese ancestry, who were interned themselves, volunteered to fight for the United States, the country interning their families for no other reason than the prevalent open racism of 1940s Unites States.
 Yet they volunteered to fight in the “Nisei” 442nd Infantry Regiment and became one of the most decorated combat units in U.S. history.
 All that while the families of many remained in internment camps.

 Throughout the series, Sam (the Falcon), struggles with accepting his role as Captain America and wearing the symbol of an America that does not value him as a person.
 Captain America’s shield is supposed to represent the best of us, the best values of the United States- but how can Sam carry the shield for a country that treats him and those who look him like second class citizens (at best) and like criminals- too often?